 |6) The Connie Smith Rape Crisis Center has a mission to provide a location for prevention, intervention, support services and investigation of sexual assault.
 These services are used in effort to stabilize the lives of the victims and their families.
 We support their physical and emotional healing, and help the victim to return to healthy individual and family functioning, while assisting them through the judicial process.|

-The six programs each provide an important component of providing for the safety and well-being of youth to achieve the vision that all children live in a safe place.
+The eight programs each provide an important component of providing for the safety and well-being of youth to achieve the vision that all children live in a safe place.

 If you feel that you are in danger, text 44357 on your smartphone.
 This will give you the location of the nearest Safe Place site based on your location.
 If needed, our team will come to that site to pick you up.

 Several roads lead to Safe Harbor.
 While most referrals come from the Division of Family and Children Services and the Department of Juvenile Justice, referrals also come through family members, the court and school systems, and members of the clergy.
 In addition, youth have even been known to self-refer in crisis situations.